 Transfer of Credit

-Graduate courses from other institutions or other Shepherd University graduate programs will be evaluated, at the time of admission, by the dean and/or the coordinator of the program to which the applicant is applying, or the department chair in which the course is offered.
+Graduate courses from other institutions or other Shepherd University graduate programs will be evaluated, at the time of admission, by the Dean of Graduate Studies and Continuing Education in conjunction with the Graduate Program Coordinator of the program to which the applicant is applying.

-- Up to nine credit hours may be transferred to a Shepherd graduate program from another institution or program, either prior to starting the program or during the program, at the discretion of the program coordinator in consultation with the department chair and the dean.
-Exceptions can be made on a case-by-case basis by the dean if it would inappropriately prolong the graduation of a student.
+- Up to nine credit hours may be transferred to a Shepherd graduate program from another institution or program, either prior to starting the program or during the program, at the discretion of the Program Coordinator in consultation with the Dean of Graduate Studies and Continuing Eduction .
+Exceptions can be made on a case-by-case basis by the Dean if it would inappropriately prolong the graduation of a student.